ry207/Jarvis/README.md

 ---

 ## Why
 I created Jarvis because I thought it would be fun to have a chatbot that talks back—plus, I had nothing better to do...
-Jarvis has come a long way since I started but he still had a long way to go before he's finished.
+Jarvis has come a long way since I started but he still has a long way to go before he's finished.
 What features do you guys have in mind???

 ---